Data Center Temperature Sensor Placement

 Countering Weather and Climate

-For example, you’ll need to focus more on keeping the center cooled if it’s located in a hot region or adjusting your control systems in areas where the temperature fluctuates frequently.
-But heat isn’t the only concern when it comes to weather.
-You also need to consider the prevalence of storms, periods of heavy rainfall, humidity and the potential for any natural disasters.
-Regardless of the general climate, attentiveness is key to maintaining your data center’s internal environment.
+For example, you’ll need to focus more on keeping the center cooled if you’re in a hot region or adjusting your control systems in areas where the temperature fluctuates frequently.
+But heat isn’t the only weather concern.
+You also need to consider the prevalence of storms, periods of heavy rainfall, humidity

 Balancing Rack Density

 Some center managers may choose to leave areas of racks open for the sake of potential future growth.
 However, low-density racks mean gaps in airflow.
 These spaces can cause pockets of coldness, which contaminates the air running through hot racks and can result in inefficiency.
-It also requires a higher level of monitoring and more energy to keep the air regulated — which means higher expenses.
+It also requires a higher level of monitoring and more energy to keep the air regulated, which means higher expenses.

-According to Uptime Institute’s 2018 survey, more data centers are functioning with high rack densities.
-Of the respondents, 19% reported their highest server density as over 30 kilowatts (kW) per rack, with 5% accounting for over 50 kW.
 While properly configured high-density racks can create a more self-regulated airflow within your data center, they also produce higher amounts of heat.
 In turn, you’ll have to pay more attention to cooling management.

 The best options for high-density zones are to provide cooling solutions for each row or rack, rather than relying on ambient temperature regulators.